DapperDisciple/DapperDisciple/README.md

 ## Hi there 👋
+Dynamic Enterprise Systems Analyst & Software Engineer with 9+ years of experience in automation, system integration, and business application development.
+I led the digital overhaul of the Attorney General’s tabbing process, creating a custom Java-, Excel-, and Acrobat-driven workflow that eliminated paper and saves $15K+ annually.
+Skilled in Java, Python, C/C++, SQL, ODBC, and advanced workflow tools like PlanetPress/OL Connect.
+Experienced in AWS, microservices, and security optimization—delivering scalable, cost-efficient solutions across enterprise environments.
+Currently pursuing my MBA in Project Management to strengthen leadership and strategy for large-scale technical initiatives.

 <!--
 **nadearray/nadearray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.